Query, Don't Train: Privacy-Preserving Tabular Prediction from EHR Data via SQL Queries: Experiments

 \subsection{Baselines}

 We compare our method against three baselines: TabPFN~\cite{hollmann2022tabpfn} is a pre-trained transformer-based predictor trained to perform tabular classification by conditioning on the training set at inference time.
 It is particularly relevant as it accesses $\mathcal{D}_{\text{train}}$ during inference, similar in spirit to our method, albeit without privacy constraints.
 XGBoost~\cite{chen2016xgboost} is a widely-used gradient boosting framework for tabular data.
-We train XGBoost on $\mathcal{D}_{\text{train}}$ and evaluate it on $x^{\text{test}}$, representing the standard supervised learning baseline with full access to training data.
+We train XGBoost on the training set $\mathcal{D}_{\text{train}}$ and evaluate it on the test set, representing the standard supervised learning baseline with full access to training data.
 Additionally, we compare our method with an LLM-only baseline that receives only $x^{\text{test}}$ and a prompt containing the problem formulation.